noatblok/SimpleToDo_List/README.md

 # Simple To-Do List

 This is a simple to-do list app that I've made as a first full project in Rust.
+At the moment, it can't save your to-do items, and it simply functions as a fun challenge for me as a beginner Rust developer.
+I'm using as little AI help as possible, primarily asking when I don't understand Rust's ownership.
 I'm trying to build out a portfolio and even something as simple as this may help.

 ## FAQ

 #### Why?